Home > Eating In > By Course > Main Dishes > 20 Toppings Every Nacho Bar Needs

 3. Prepare the toppings in advance.
 A lot of the prep work for a nacho bar can be done ahead of time.
 Toppings like chili and proteins can be made a day or two in advance and then reheated the day of.
 Shred cheese and chop veggies in advance and refrigerate until ready everyone is ready to eat.
 Crock pots (or slow cookers) are the best way to keep queso, chili, and other proteins warm.

 4. Assemble the topping bar.
 Congestion is the enemy of any good potluck or party.
 Place the chips and plates at the start of the serving line followed by the proteins, garnishes, and then utensils and napkins.
-Make sure that you have forks and/or spoons for all the toppings and garnishes.
+Make sure that you have forks and/or spoons for all the toppings and garnishes, too.

-5. Don’t forget the drinks.
+6. Don’t forget the drinks.
 A cold beer or margarita is the perfect drink companion to nachos.
 We love traditional lime margaritas but strawberry margaritas come in a close second.

 nacho bar toppings in serving containers